What are benefits of Co-Enzyme Q-10?

-Steven R. Brown, MD, is a family physician at Banner Good Samaritan Family Medicine Residency in Phoenix
+Steven Brown, MD, is a family physician at the Banner – University Medical Center Phoenix Family Medicine Center.

 Question: What are the benefits and possible harms of Co-enzyme Q-10?
 I am on a cholesterol medication, should I be taking this supplement?